Papplewick School: Extracurricular activities

 Sport is an important aspect of school life and a wide range of sports are available.
 The main sports are football (Michaelmas Term), rugby (Lent Term) and cricket (Summer Term).
 Besides the main sports, boys may represent the school in squash, swimming, cross-country, hockey, polo, shooting, table tennis, and chess.
 The cricket and football teams regularly tour abroad during the holidays.
-Papplewick is also home to the youngest antiquarian booksellers in the world and now members of the PBFA, the Bibliomaniacs.
+Papplewick is also home to the youngest antiquarian booksellers in the world and now members of the PBFA (Provincial Booksellers Fairs Association), the Bibliomaniacs.

 Thursday afternoons are generally devoted to extracurricular activities.
 Activities available range from interest clubs, music, riding, drama and chess.

 Boarding

 About half of the boys in the school are boarders.
 Weekly boarders go home at the week-end, full boarders usually only in school holidays and at half-terms.
 Boys aged 11 (Year 6) and above must be either full or weekly boarders, while many younger boys board on a flexible basis.
 They are grouped by years and looked after by three sets of "houseparents" per year group.
 The boarding programme was rated "outstanding" by Ofsted in its 2011 social care inspection.